coala/coala/docs/Developers/Git_Basics.rst

     $ git config --global user.name "your_username"
     $ git config --global user.email <your_email_address>

-You can check your settings at any time using:
+You can view your settings at any time using:

 ::